 Section 1.
-Scope and Purpose: The work of the Association shall be carried out in large part by the action of various committees.
+Scope and Purpose.
+The work of the Association shall be carried out in large part by the action of various committees.
 Committees have been established to provide a forum in which greater attention to detail can be given to tasks and matters before the Association.
 All Association committees shall make recommendations regarding matters under their consideration.
 The recommendations of all committees are subject to approval of the Association at its next meeting as well as approval of the SON dean.

 Section 2.
-Committee Membership: Membership of the Association committees shall be appointed by the SON dean beginning with the fall semester with the option of reappointment.
+Committee Membership.
+Membership of the Association committees shall be appointed by the SON dean beginning with the fall semester with the option of reappointment.
 Undergraduate committees/boards requiring student representation shall include Advisory Board, Curriculum Committee, Teaching Resources Committee, and Admissions Committee.
 Membership will include one student representative from the AAS cohort, junior BSN class, senior BSN cohorts, and the RN to BSN program.
-The Graduate Program will have a Graduate Program Review (GPR) committee and include one student representative from each of the graduate cohorts (one from BSN-MSN and one from RN-MSN).
+The Graduate Program will have a Graduate Program Review (GPR) committee and include one student representative from the RN-MSN).

 Section 3.
-Committee Organization: All committees report to the Association.
+Committee Organization.
+All committees report to the Association.
 The SON dean is an ex-officio member of all committees.

 Section 4.
-Standing Committees: A list of standing committees, their composition, and areas of responsibility are as follows:
+Standing Committees.
+A list of standing committees, their composition, and areas of responsibility are as follows: